WhiteG00se/Quality-Souls-3/README.md

 - move the files from the "proper_pc_experience_mod" folder into the same folder as the game's .exe ("[...]\steamapps\common\DARK SOULS III\Game")

 - edit the files "d3d11_fov.ini", "d3d11_fps.ini" and "d3d11_refreshrate.ini" to your liking.
 The fov number is added to the game's default and it's in degrees.
-For refreshrate I recommend your screen's native refresh rate in most cases.
-For fps I recommend 60, 90 or 120, other numbers will mess with the physics.
+For refresh rate I recommend your screen's native refresh rate in most cases.
+For fps I recommend 120 (otherwise 60), other numbers will mess with the physics and might cause de-sync between guests and session host.

 - run z_launchmod_darksouls3.bat